GluuFederation/docs-ce-prod/docs/source/operation/fine-tuning.md

 ## Jetty

-By default, jetty's task queue is unlimited.
-If load is expected to be high, limit the task queue.
+By default, Jetty's task queue is unlimited.
+If the load is expected to be high, limit the task queue.
 Configuration may vary for each particular scenario.

 Example configuration: